Skip to main content

 About this task

 By default, new volumes are created with ARP in disabled mode.
-ARP will only be enabled by default on new volumes created in the SVM after you have enabled ARP for NAS volumes functionality.
+ARP will only be enabled by default on new volumes created in the SVM after you have enabled anti-ransomware functionality.

 ARP will not be automatically enabled on existing volumes.
-Setting changes described in this procedure only affect new volumes.
+The setting changes described in this procedure only affect new volumes.
 Learn how to enable ARP for existing volumes.

-• For ONTAP 9.16.1 and later with FlexVol volumes
+• (NAS environments only) For ONTAP 9.16.1 and later with FlexVol volumes

-When you enable ARP, ARP/AI protection is enabled and active immediately.
+When you enable ARP using System Manager or the CLI, ARP/AI protection is enabled and active immediately.
 No learning period is required.

 Before you begin